BackofenLab/Cherri/README.md

 conda env config vars set PYTHONHASHSEED=31337
 ```
 Please reactivate the environment to activate the PYTHONHASHSEED environment variable.
-Now Cherri should be available and usable inside the environment:
+Now CheRRI should be available and usable inside the environment:

 ```